Hacktivism: Origins and definitions

 Writer Jason Sack first used the term hacktivism in a 1995 article in conceptualizing New Media artist Shu Lea Cheang's film Fresh Kill.
 However, the term is frequently attributed to the Cult of the Dead Cow (cDc) member "Omega," who used it in a 1996 e-mail to the group.
 Due to the variety of meanings of its root words, the definition of hacktivism is nebulous and there exists significant disagreement over the kinds of activities and purposes it encompasses.
 Some definitions include acts of cyberterrorism while others simply reaffirm the use of technological hacking to effect social change.

 Forms and methods

-Self-proclaimed "hacktivists" often work anonymously, sometimes operating in groups while other times operating as a lone wolf with several cyber-personas all corresponding to one activist within the cyberactivism umbrella that has been gaining public interest and power in pop-culture.
+Self-proclaimed "hacktivists" often work anonymously, sometimes operating in groups while other times operating as a lone wolf with several cyber-personas all corresponding to one activist within the cyberactivism umbrella that has been gaining public interest and power in pop culture.
 Hacktivists generally operate under apolitical ideals and express uninhibited ideas or abuse without being scrutinized by society while representing or defending themselves publicly under an anonymous identity giving them a sense of power in the cyberactivism community.

-In order to carry out their operations, hacktivists might create new tools; or integrate or use a variety of software tools readily available on the Internet.
-One class of hacktivist activities includes increasing the accessibility of others to take politically motivated action online.
+In order to carry out their operations, hacktivists might create new tools, or integrate or use a variety of software tools readily available on the Internet.
+One class of hacktivist activities is increasing the accessibility of others to take politically motivated action online.

 Repertoire of contention of hacktivism includes among others: